Despite managing a dozen things when running your self-employed business, knowing how to streamline your finances should be your first step.

-1. Get your accounting house in order
+1. Get your accounting in order

 - Bookkeepers take care of the day-to-day financial tasks in your business.
 These include making sure your transactions are accurately recorded